RiseLeadServe/RiseLeadServe.github.io/_posts/2020-2-20-Welcome to the Rise – Lead – Serve Blog.md

 tags: [about]
 category: Introduction
 ---
-## Welcome to the Rise – Lead – Serve Blog!!!

 This blog is dedicated to all the young individuals out there who are trying to find a foothold in the world and figure out the all-important question of CAREER!
  ![career_question](../images/career_question.png)